Investment Casting Aluminum

 With our NADCAP Certified NDT and metallurgical lab, Barron Industries is uniquely positioned and qualified to provide high-precision aluminum castings for aerospace, defense, oil and gas, automotive, tool and die and other commercial industries.

-Using 3D printing technologies, Barron Industries can produce a completely machined investment casting in as little as 10 days.
+Using 3D printing technologies, Barron Industries can produce a completely machined investment casting.
 In just a few hours, we can convert your CAD data into a prototype pattern for use in your fit, form or function testing.
 Our engineers partner with clients to solve their casting problems in innovative, cost-effective ways.
 Our customers rely on Barron for our expertise in metals, lightweighting technologies, and design for manufacturability of precision machined castings.

 We can convert your expensive multiple-part assemblies into single-piece aluminum castings, significantly reducing costs and lead time.